Frequently Asked Questions

 What is your approach to decoding non-human communication?

 The motivating intuition for ESP was that modern machine learning can build powerful semantic representations of language which we can use to unlock communication with other species.
-The field of machine learning is experiencing rapid and exponential change, with the total number of machine learning publications doubling from more than 160,000 in 2010 to more than 330,000 in 2021 (Stanford AI Index Report 2021).
+The field of machine learning is experiencing rapid and exponential change, with the total number of machine learning publications doubling from more than 200,000 in 2010 to almost 500,000 in 2021 (Stanford AI Index Report 2021).
 As a result, we are testing new approaches to delivering on our mission on a regular basis.

-We are currently engaged in three critical AI research programs which have been developed in close partnership with our partners in biology and machine learning and that lay the foundations for future research.
+We are currently engaged in a number of AI research programs which have been developed in close partnership with our partners in biology and machine learning and that lay the foundations for future research.
 These include:

 Please see our technical roadmap for more information